 Photo credit: Catherine Healy and bbc.com

-Margo St. James is the founder of Call Off Your Old Tired Ethics (COYOTE) and St. James Infirmary Clinic serving sex workers in San Francisco.
+Margo St. James was the founder of Call Off Your Old Tired Ethics (COYOTE) and St. James Infirmary Clinic serving sex workers in San Francisco.
 St. James was instrumental in building the activist scene in California, serving and protecting sex workers and LGBTQAI+ folx, and opening crucial litigation in Rhode Island (COYOTE v.
 Roberts), arguing that the state had too much authority over people’s personal sexual lives and choices.
-She is also famous for her successful and creative fundraising, such as the annual Hooker’s Ball.
+She was also famous for her successful and creative fundraising, such as the annual Hooker’s Ball.

 Photo credit: Jim Marshall 1995 and windycitytimes.com

 AKA Scarlot Harlot, Carol Leigh is a filmmaker, artist, author, and sex worker rights activist — she coined the term “sex worker” in 1978 at a Women Against Violence in Pornography and Media conference.
 In Leigh’s essay “Inventing Sex Work” (published later), she writes: “I invented sex work.
 Not the activity, of course.
 The term.
 This invention was motivated by my desire to reconcile my feminist goals with the reality of my life and the lives of the women I knew.
 I wanted to create an atmosphere of tolerance within and outside the women's movement for women working in the sex industry.”
 Leigh also chairs Sex Worker Film and Arts Festival and is the director at Bay Area Sex Worker Advocacy Network (BAYSWAN).
 She is known throughout the activist community as a continually loving, inspirational, and supportive mentor.